JoseDiaz07/JoseDiaz07/README.md

 - 🔭 I’m currently working on [Knowty](https://github.com/JoseDiaz07/knowty)

-- All of my projects are available at [https://m-projects.netlify.app/](https://m-projects.netlify.app/)
+- All of my projects are available at: [https://m-projects.netlify.app/](https://m-projects.netlify.app/)

 - How to reach me **diazmarinjoseelias2007@gmail.com**